maxxfrazer/Agora-Token-Swift/README.md

 ```

 Be sure to make use of the other two parameters, response and err when adding this to your own project, as they are helpful for making sure the response from your token server is valid, and can let you know what may have gone wrong.

+---

+Try the file `Agora-Swift-Token.playground` to execute the above method on your own machine to see the token being retrieved from your server.